 Dacunmen Night Market: This popular local night market offers a great evening of entertainment.
 Located around 30 minutes from West Street, the market is not for the faint-hearted - just about anything can be brought here - but it offers a fascinating insight into the non-touristy side of Yangshuo.

 Bars: Yangshuo’s largest selection of bars can be found around West Street.
 For an up-to-date list of live music and events, visit the Yangshuo Expat website.

 Like Guilin, springtime is when Yangshuo’s karst topography is at its greenest and most picturesque.
 The Summer rain gives a beautiful sparkle to the surrounding rice terraces, however, there is a risk of the river flooding, which may affect your ability to do certain activities.

 Autumn is the time of both the Mid-Autumn Festival and the Fishing-Lights Festival.
 Mid-Autumn Festival also marks the beginning of the Folk Singing Festival of the Zhuang minority.
-The Zhuang gather at Moon Hill and sing traditional songs in the moonlight.
+The Zhuang gather at Moon Hill and sing traditional songs in the moonlight (dates vary according to the lunar calendar, see here for an up-to-date calendar).
 The mesmerizing Fishing-Lights Festival happens in November.
 Local fishermen gather on the Li River in lantern-lit traditional bamboo rafts, whilst local people release floating candles and offerings into the water.

 For those looking for a quieter experience with the same scenery, there are small towns just around the river bend that are more like Yangshuo from over a decade ago.
 One such town is Xingping.
 Although easily accessible from Yangshuo via an hour-long bus, the 1,000-year-old village feels worlds away from its touristy neighbor.
 Xingping is also home to a lively market that occurs on days of the month ending in 3, 6, or 9.